-Car expenses related to your self-education activities which are claimed using the 'cents per kilometre' or '12% of original value' methods.
-See page 45-6 for information on these methods.
+Category D expenses are car expenses related to your self-education activities which are claimed using the 'cents per kilometre' or '12% of original value' method.
+See pages 41-2 for information on these methods.

-You cannot claim car expenses under this category if you have included deductions for decline in value or repairs to your car under categories B or C.
+You cannot claim car expenses under this category if you have included deductions for decline in value or repairs to your car under category B or C.

-You do not have to reduce category B, C and D expenses by \$250.
+\ You do not have to reduce category B, C and D expenses by \$250.